Wests Tigers: New Directors

+Reported proposed moves to end joint venture

+In 2024, there were two reports that the joint venture might come to end.
+On 29 August, it was reported that the Balmain board was looking to pull out the joint venture with the Western Suburbs Magpies.
+Balmain chairman Danny Stapleton rejected these claims the next day.
+In December, it was reported that there was a plot for the Western Suburbs Magpies to take full control of the club, and return the Magpies brand to the NRL in a leaked text.
+Former Balmain Tiger Benny Elias declared his belief the next day that 100,000 fans will descend on Sydney’s streets in protest.
+Both of these reports have been unsubstantiated with a lack of any further evidence.

 Ownership, board and corporate governance

 Wests Tigers are a joint venture, which was formed between Wests Magpies and Balmain Tigers football clubs.

 Western Suburbs Leagues Club Ltd

-With an operating club known as Wests Ashfield Leagues Club, the club building is located on Liverpool Road, Ashfield.
-The club is the primary financial donor to the Wests Tigers rugby league franchise outside of the revenue provided by the NRL.
-From 2014 was the only Leagues Club which directly subsidized the Wests Tigers Rugby League franchise.
+Running under the name Holman Barnes Group, there are three locations: Wests Ashfield Leagues Club, Croydon Sports and the Markets Club at Homebush West.
+The group is the primary financial donor to the Wests Tigers rugby league franchise outside of the revenue provided by the NRL and corporate sponsorship.
+From 2014 Wests Ashfield was the only Leagues Club which directly subsidized the Wests Tigers Rugby League franchise.

 Balmain Tigers Rugby League Football Club Ltd

 A foundation club of the NSWRFL, Balmain Tigers Rugby League Football Club was established on 23 January 1908 at Balmain Town Hall.
 The club has competed in the NSWRL competitions for 110 years, winning 11 first grade premierships.

 Also operating a club known as Balmain Leagues Club, the operating business was built in 1957.
 The original site was situated on the corner of Victoria Road and Darling Street, Rozelle.
 The club was the venue for a celebration party after Wests Tigers won the NRL Premiership in 2005.

 The Leagues Club closed its doors on 28 March 2010, with the former club site now vacant after receiving a notice to vacate the site to make way for the proposed Rozelle Village development to go ahead.

 Balmain Leagues Club entered voluntary administration on 26 October 2018.

 In September 2019 members of both Balmain Leagues Club and Wests Ashfield Leagues club voted almost unanimously for an amalgamation to take place.
 Once ratified by office of Liquor and Gaming, Balmain Leagues Club ceased to exist.